bitbi-core/bitbi.org.website/content/thanks/devs/index.md

 * Zoe Faltiba
 * [zkao](https://github.com/zkao)

-Following people has contributed into the discussions and RGB component design (in alphabetic order):
+Following people has contributed into the discussions and BTB component design (in alphabetic order):

 * Alekos Fillini